tehrlich/tehrlich.github.io/_posts/2024-12-29-BondsSpiritualSuite.markdown

 *The goal of creating this transcription is to bring musicians and audiences to the music of Margaret Bonds.
 If these costs are prohibitive to this mission, please <a href="mailto:tehrlich@utexas.edu.">contact me.</a>*

+## Lecture Recital

+The below video from my lecture recital offers a brief overview of the work, and delves into specific orchestration challenges in each movement.

+{% include video id="UzHrfqxUC9s" provider="youtube" %}

 ## Acknowledgements

 This transcription was completed in partial fulfillment of the Doctor of Musical Arts degree at The University of Texas at Austin.
 I am indebted to my committee members for their mentorship: Jerry Junkin (chair), Donald Grantham, Omar Thomas, Kevin Sedatole, and Marc Sosnowchik.